exoplatform/exo-documentation/docs/Manage-Space.rst

 	-  Yes: The space is hidden, hence it won't appear in the public spaces directory.

--  **Registration**: By default, the Registration value is set to be the one predefined in the template.
+-  **Registration**: The Registration policy is predefined by the template and can be overridden at creation time

    -  Open: The users sending their requests can join the space without any validation.